ferencberes/covid-vaccine-network/README.md

 1346645698176049152,-1.8614192,-3.9294648,1.6497265,-2.1258717,1.7651175
 ```
 These user representations can be fed to the vaccine view classifier.
 However, training node embedding models on the whole Twitter reply network with millions of edges can take several days.

+# Acknowledgements

+The research was supported by the Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory Program and by Project 2018-1.2.1-NKP-00008: Exploring the Mathematical Foundations of Artificial Intelligence.

 # What's coming to this repository?